NREL/HPC/Systems/Swift/running.md

 ## Building and Running with Intel MPI

 We can build with the Intel versions of MPI.
 We assume we will want to build with icc and ifort as the backend compilers.
+We load the modules:

 ```
 ml gcc